 Drupal 8, released in November of 2015, is a major rewrite of the Drupal core engine and APIs.
 Because Drupal 8 has changed so much, there is no direct in-place upgrade path to go from any earlier version of Drupal to Drupal 8.
 Instead, Drupal 7 and earlier sites must be migrated to Drupal 8, which involves setting up a whole new Drupal 8 website and copying into it (manually or automatically) the content of the older website.

 Requirements and Web Hosting Support

 Drupal 8 requires a hosting environment running at least PHP 5.6 and preferably PHP 7.0 or later, and support for both PHP versions is available on OIT Web Hosting.
 You can check your hosting account's Plesk Control Panel to see what PHP version your account is currently configured to use (the version number shows on the main control panel page, directly below the "PHP Settings" option).

 If you want to have your hosting account upgraded to PHP 7 when you launch your Drupal 8 website, just open a support request with OIT and they'll take care of that for you.

 Beyond PHP support, each Georgia Tech unit website will need several extra components to be fully usable.
 The following table is an attempt to start tracking the status of the components needed for Georgia Tech Drupal 8 sites, and it will be updated as releases and additional information come available.

 |Georgia Tech Web Theme||In Testing||

 A community built version of the GT 3 beta theme is available.

-A "release candidate" version was released in early October 2018 for more seasoned developers to begin testing.
+An official Institute Communications "release candidate" theme was released in early October 2018 for more seasoned developers to begin testing.

 |GT Account Authentication||Yes|